switch to text-only version

 1. Those First Weeks Are Everything — But Don't Overdo It

-Most people get a new puppy and immediately want to spend all day with them.
+Most people get a new puppy and immediately want to spend all day working with them.
 Resist that urge.
 Puppies have short attention spans and tire quickly.
 They're not built for an hour-long training session.

+What they are built for is short, frequent contact.
+Think five to ten minutes, as many times as possible during the day with breaks in between.
 You'll need to get up earlier, come home at lunch if you can, and get creative.
 But the investment you make in those early weeks pays dividends for the dog's entire life.

 2. Get Your Crate Situation Right